How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 6. Develop Hypotheses Based on the Results

-8) Rationality, Not Nationality
+8. Rationality, Not Nationality

+Nationality is the belief in artificial boundaries.
+These boundaries designate ownership and jurisdiction over natural resources.
 Nationality refers to people with a specific set of beliefs or ethnicity.
 Nationalism is a political philosophy that justifies preferential treatment.
 It is a way of explaining why discrimination and bias are okay.
 Patriotism is pride in a national construct.
 This is nothing more than a smokescreen for nationalism.
 Pride born out of patriotism spawns violence.
 Nationalism marginalizes and creates scapegoats who cannot defend themselves.

 The underlying premise of nationalism is pride based on artificial boundaries.
 This isn’t rational.
 Countries are artificial creations of man.
 A more reasonable approach is to understand that we are all people of this world.
 We need to unite to solve the issues.

-9) Logic, Not Ideology
+9. Logic, Not Ideology

 Last, for emphasis, logic, not ideology.
 Ideology is a system that forms the basis of economic or political theory and policy.
 Most doctrines find their origin in mythology, not logic or fact.
 An ideology is a set of beliefs that becomes the basis for religious and political factions.
 The ideas that underpin ideology are, more often than not, a religion.
 Whereas logic guides without the bias and prejudice of religious mythology and superstition.

-The study of logical reasoning is the antidote for Western organized Religion.
+The study of logical reasoning is the antidote for Western organized religion.
 Logic is an antidote to religion.

-Scoring Your Answers To the Quiz
+Scoring Your Answers To Core Values Assessment

 The scores range from positive nine to negative nine.
-Anyone with a score above five is considered open-minded.
+Anyone with a score above five is open-minded.
 If you scored positive, eight, or nine, you’re a freethinker.

 A score between zero and a positive four indicates you are at a crossroads.
 You are likely struggling with religion’s contradictions, but you can’t make the break to freedom.
 You also are likely to have social or business ties within a religious community.

-How to Create Guiding Principles
+Learning How to Create Guiding Principles

-1) Rational Thinking, Not Superstition
+1. Rational Thinking, Not Superstition

-2) Ethics, Not Dogma
+2. Ethics, Not Dogma

-3) Respect, Not Worship
+3. Respect, Not Worship

-4) Courage, Not Fear
+4. Courage, Not Fear

-5) Morality, Not Religion
+5. Morality, Not Religion

-6) Clarity, Not Delusion
+6. Clarity, Not Delusion

-7) Skeptic, Not Cynic
+7. Skeptic, Not Cynic

-8) Rationality, Not Nationality
+8. Rationality, Not Nationality

-9) Logic, Not Ideology
+9. Logic, Not Ideology

 To me, rational thinking, not superstition, means I will use rational thinking.
 This mindset will help me overcome the harmful superstitions of religious extremism.
 I reject ideas such as racial superiority and intolerance of sexual orientation.

 To me, respect, not worship, means honoring everyone regardless of their beliefs.
-I respect those who believe in imaginary friends and enemies, as long as they do not impose their beliefs on others or try to make laws based on religious beliefs.
+I respect those who believe in imaginary friends and enemies as long as they do not impose their beliefs on others or try to make laws based on religious beliefs.

 Conclusion